hungnguyen167/Social-Status/README.md

 -	Housewife, students
 (Each as dummy)
 Stages of Analysis:
-1. Descriptive statistics of depended Variables
+1. Descriptive statistics of dependent Variables
 a.
 Aggregated on country level (table 1, 3)  compared
 b.
 Additive Index building for Y1 and Y2 (table 2, 3)
 c.
 Aggregated on country level, disaggregated by independent variables (group means)  compared … only in annex (A2)